12Mosch/File-Content-Aggregator/docs/developer-guide.md

 - **Search History:**
   - IPC handlers in `main.ts` manage CRUD operations using `electron-store`.
   - UI handled by `HistoryModal.tsx` and `HistoryListItem.tsx`.
+- **Exporting Results:**
+  - The `export-results` IPC handler in `main.ts` takes the structured results data and the desired format (CSV, JSON, Markdown).
+  - It uses helper functions (`generateCsv`, `generateJson`, `generateMarkdown`) to format the data.
+  - It prompts the user for a save location using `dialog.showSaveDialog`.
+  - It writes the generated content to the selected file using `fs.writeFile`.
+  - **Error Handling:** If an error occurs during content generation (e.g., JSON serialization failure), the specific error message is now included in the `dialog.showErrorBox` presented to the user, aiding debugging.
+File write errors are also handled.

 ## Building for Distribution